lmjohns3/theanets/docs/quickstart.rst

 arguments typically specify hyperparameters of the algorithm like the learning rate and so forth.

-The available training methods are described in the :doc:`guide`; here we've specified :class:`Nesterov's Accelerated Gradient <theanets.trainer.NAG>`, a type of stochastic gradient descent with momentum.
+The available training methods are described in the :mod:`reference documentation <theanets.trainer>`; here we've specified :class:`Nesterov's Accelerated Gradient <theanets.trainer.NAG>`, a type of stochastic gradient descent with momentum.

 Saving and loading
 ------------------